tmtxt/tmtxt.github.com/_posts/2014-02-21-emacs-setup-jshint-for-on-the-fly-petential-error-checking.md

 **exec-path-from-shell** using **package.el** for Emacs to load the PATH from your shell config.

-Now open a javascript file inside a nodejs project, `M-x` and then `flymake-mode` to activate jshint.
+Now everything you need to do is just to open a javascript file and flymake-jshint is automatically activated for you.